clevertoday/Clever-Nginx/README.md

 # Clever Nginx !

-Nginx image that is able to create and configure an ssl certificate for the given domain using let's encrypt and acme.sh script (https://github.com/Neilpang/acme.sh)
+Nginx image that is able to create and configure an ssl certificate for the given domain using let's encrypt and [acme.sh](https://github.com/Neilpang/acme.sh) script

+## On DockerHub

+You can pull the image directly from CleverToday's [DockerHub page](https://hub.docker.com/r/clevertodayinc/clever-nginx/)

 ## How to use